1. How can I contribute content to Tethys?

-1. Why is Tethys so important for marine and wind energy?
+2. Why is Tethys so important for marine and wind energy?

-Tethys allows users to search for and access valuable information related to the environmental effects of land-based wind energy, offshore wind energy, and marine energy (e.g., wave, tidal).
+Tethys allows users to search for and access valuable information related to the environmental effects of wind energy and marine energy (e.g., wave, tidal).
 Marine energy is a relatively new source of energy, so there is still a lack of information and understanding on how to best proceed in developing these technologies in an environmentally responsible manner.
 Wind energy is fairly well established, but researchers are continually improving on methods of prevention, detection, and assessment.
 The goal of Tethys is to gather all the relevant information and data on these renewables with the intent to expedite technological development and attempt to clarify the associated uncertainties.

-3. Where does Tethys content come from?
+4. Where does Tethys content come from?

-4. How do I know the material on Tethys is accurate or complete?
+5. How do I know the material on Tethys is accurate or complete?

 Significant effort is placed on ensuring that new content is captured in the database, that documents are tagged correctly, that links function properly, and that any content that may become outdated specifies when the information was collected (regulatory information, metadata forms).
 However, your help in identifying errors is greatly appreciated - please contact us if you have any corrections or suggestions.